ZhengdongWang/zhengdongwang.com/productivity.md

 > My observation is that most people expect learning to decelerate.
 It’s not uncommon to see this attitude among fresh college grads: “I’m done with school and it’s time to join the workforce so that it’s time to implement all the stuff I’ve learned.”
 They tend to tie learning together with being forced to read books and attend lectures, and since they no longer need to do these things, therefore they don’t have to keep learning.
 The result is that they more or less lose interest in improvement.

 > Countries generally can’t maintain high growth rates, but that doesn’t equally have to affect individuals.
 I’d like for people to think in different terms.
 The world is big enough, and any individual is small enough, that we can accelerate learning over time.
 And I submit that positive belief that this claim is true would make it so.

+{{ mastroianni }}

+> People will sometimes approach me with projects I don't really want to do.
+But if I do them, those people will smile and shake my hand and go, “We feel positive emotions, and it's because of you!” and that will feel good.
+So I often end up signing on to these projects, feeling resentful the whole time, cursing myself for choosing—freely!—to work hard on things I don't care about.

+> This is gutterballing: excelling, but in slightly the wrong direction.
+For most of its journey, after all, the gutterball is getting closer to the pins.
+It's only at the end that it barely, but dramatically, misses.

+> Gutterballing is a guaranteed way to stay stuck in the bog because people will love you for it.
+“You're doing the right thing!” they'll shout as you sink into the swamp.
+“We approve of this!”

 {{ nielsen_quick}}